valueflows/valueflows/mkdocs/docs/introduction/introduction.md

 * operational planning,
 * supply chain and network planning,
-* community/regional planning,
+* community/regional planning (future release),
-* gaps and opportunities analysis at any level,
+* gaps and opportunities analysis at any level (future release),
 * standard accounting,
 * climate accounting.

 ## Economic ecosystems

 We think these kinds of applications can also be building blocks to create whole economic ecosystems.
-Valueflows-based protocols could facilite that, as resources flow from one application to another.
+Valueflows-based protocols could facilite that, as resource data flows from one application to another.

 ![economic ecosystem diagram with planning, production, provisioning, and ecology](../assets/ecosystem-flow.png)